nzdavidv/pages/pages/oracle_linux.md

 ## Oracle Linux (VM) & mediawiki testing

+MediaWiki is what I use for my notes at home, running on a Raspberry Pi, and I was curious about Oracle Linux.. whether it is stable and robust, more secure.

-Impressed with oracle Linux 10.
+So I gave it a test install and was initially impressed with oracle Linux 10.
+I liked the web admin function.

-SELinux isn't fun but once you get the hang of it maybe is ok.

 I installed it as a VM on ESXi with 4GB RAM and 2x VCPUs and it really hums.

+SELinux isn't as much fun but maybe is ok once you get the hang of it.
+I watched a RedHat video for it <a>https://www.youtube.com/watch?v=_WOKRaM-HI4</a> and warmed up slightly.

 Now going to install MediaWiki hopefully, loosely following:
 - <a>https://dev.to/nhisyamj/installing-apache-php-and-mysql-on-oracle-linux-8-3j7m</a>